 Will I have to do any writing in a speech course?

-Some speech classes are more writing intensive including interpersonal and small group communication courses that require that students reflect on their personal communication styles and methods.
+Some speech classes are more writing intensive including Interpersonal, Intercultural and Small Group Communication courses and require students to reflect on their personal communication styles and methods.

-Public speeches as well require the same amount of effort and attention to language, structure, and content as a well-written paper.
+Public speeches require the same amount of effort and attention to language, structure, and content as a well-written paper.
 Such effort, however, reaps rewards from an attentive and appreciative audience.